Rudolf Hindemith: Life

 Born in Hanau, Rudolf Hindemith grew up with his brother Paul.
 They made music together early.
 From age 10, Rudolf took cello lessons at Dr. Hoch's Konservatorium in Frankfurt.
 He was engaged as solo cellist at the orchestra of the Münchener Konzertverein (later the Münchner Philharmoniker).
 From 1921 to 1924, he served in the same function in the orchestra of the Vienna State Opera, with conductors including Richard  Strauss and Franz  Schalk.

 The Hindemith brothers played in the Amar Quartet, one of the leading groups of the contemporary music scene of the 1920s, with Paul as violist and Rudolf as cellist.
 Rudolf soon dropped out, because he often felt set back behind Paul, and switched to the genres of brass music and jazz.
 While Paul emigrated from Nazi Germany to Switzerland in 1938, Rudolf remained and became a conductor.
-He led the symphony orchestra of the Generalgouvernement in Cracow, a project of Gauleiter Hans Frank.
+He led the symphony orchestra of the General Government in Kraków, a project of Gauleiter Hans Frank.

 After the Second World War, Hindemith led a restless life as a composer, conductor and also educator, using numerous pseudonyms to avoid being addressed as Hindemith.
 In 1958, his opera Des Kaisers neue Kleider after Andersen's The Emperor's New Clothes was premiered in Bremen, conducted by George Alexander Albrecht who had studied with Lofer without knowing his identity.
 Hindemith was married to Maria Landes-Hindemith, first his piano student, then professor of piano at the Musikhochschule München.

 Rudolf Hindemith died in isolation in 1974 in Neuperlach near Munich at the age of 74.
 His gravestone was inscribed with the pseudonym "Hans Lofer".